No connection? Don't worry.

 Diarrhoea in tropical countries is usually caused by eating or drinking food or water that has been contaminated with bacteria.
 Children under the age of two years have a higher risk of severe diarrhoea resulting in dehydration.

-The measures to ensure safe consumption of food and drinks will reduce the risk of diarrhoea.
+Measures for safe eating and drinking reduce the risk of diarrhoea.

 There is no suitable vaccine for traveller’s diarrhoea yet.